Mohommed Ali Shah: Early life

-Shah is the son of Lt.
-Gen. Zameer Uddin Shah (Retd.) and the nephew of actor Naseeruddin Shah.
+Shah was born to Lt.
+Gen. Zameer Uddin Shah (Retd.).
+He is the nephew of actor Naseeruddin Shah and cousin of actors Imaad Shah and Vivaan Shah.

+His great-great-great-grandfather was the Afghan warlord Jan-Fishan Khan, who would go on to become the Nawab of Sardhana.
+His relatives include Ikbal Ali Shah, Amina Shah, Omar Ali-Shah and Idries Shah.

 Career

-Army
+Military career

-Md Ali Shah attended the Officers Training Academy, Chennai.
+Mohommed Ali Shah attended the Officers Training Academy, Chennai.
 Earlier Shah worked at a call centre and then took a commission in the Indian Army as per family tradition.
 As a young lieutenant, Shah was deployed on the Line of Control in Jammu and Kashmir.
-He was promoted to captain and was transferred on assignment as the ADC to the General Officer Commanding in the North East his father.
+He was promoted to captain and was transferred on assignment as the ADC to the General Officer Commanding in the North East.
 Thereafter, he was promoted to the rank of major while posted with the Assam Rifles.
-He worked for Doordarshan as a television commentator for the fourth CISM Military World Games held at Hyderabad in 2007.
+He worked for Doordarshan as a television commentator for the fourth CISM Military World Games held in Hyderabad in 2007.
 His army service totalled five years.

 Corporate career

 After leaving the army, Shah studied marketing at the Indian Institute of Management Calcutta.
 He has worked for Genpact and Mahindra & Mahindra Ltd.